stuffnting/gutenberg-block-examples/src/variations-existing-blocks/README.md

 Styles can be added to variations by adding a classname to the attributes' `className` property.

-**Note however, that 'block styles' are a better method of creating different styles for blocks, and variations should be used where control over the initial values of attribute, other than `className` are desired.
+**Note however, that 'block styles' are a better method of creating different styles for blocks using classnames, and variations should be used where control over the initial values of attribute, other than `className`, are desired.
 These examples only use styles to make the transition between variations obvious.**

 See the `block-styles` example.

+Also, see the `variations-register-block` example, to see how `supports` can be used to style a variation's colour, without using `className`.

+### The problem of a variation setting `className`

 There is a problem when setting `className` for variations that can be transformed.
 The attribute values defined in the variation, replace the blocks current attribute values when one variation is transformed to another.
 If the new variation does not contain `className`, the `className` from the original variation will remain (in Block Inspector -> Advanced -> "Additional CSS class(es)"),